driesvints/driesvints/README.md

 In my free time I've built and maintain various projects of my own like:

-- [Eventy](https://eventy.io) - Start your own user group for free, RSVP to events, find speakers for your event, list your talks as a speaker and present your slides.
+- [Eventy](https://eventy.io) - Start your own user group for free, RSVP to events, find speakers for your event, share your talks and slides.
 - [Blade Icons](https://github.com/driesvints/blade-icons) - Easily use SVG icons in your Laravel Blade views
 - [Dotfiles](https://github.com/driesvints/dotfiles) - Start using dotfiles on your Mac
 - [Laravel.io](https://github.com/laravelio/portal) - The Laravel community portal